 The SVSU Mobile Research Lab is embarking on a mission to study the Saginaw Bay Watershed.
 The research team is studying the quality of water and habitats in creeks and rivers that drain into the Saginaw Bay.
-The streams in the watershed offer very important habitat for fish and wildlife as well as great recreational opportunities for anglers, kayakers, and many others.
+The streams in the watershed offer a very important habitat for fish and wildlife as well as great recreational opportunities for anglers, kayakers, and many others.
 We at SVSU are working diligently to understand factors that are affecting the Saginaw Bay Watershed to best understand how to restore and conserve it.

-The lab vists elementary locations on Mondays, Tuesdays and Wednesdays.
+The lab visits elementary locations on Mondays, Tuesdays and Wednesdays.
 Middle and high school visits are on Thursdays and Fridays.
 The lab can visit for an entire school day or for partial days.
 Our team will review all applications and make selections for the remainder of this academic year.
-Due to very high demand for the mobile lab, we may not be able to visit every school during this school year.
+Due to the very high demand for the mobile lab, we may not be able to visit every school during this school year.

-A minimum time for a group of 12 students at a time on the mobile lab will be 20 to 30 minutes for elementary and 30 to 45 minutes for middle school and high school.
+The minimum time for a group of 12 students at a time on the mobile lab will be 20 to 30 minutes for elementary and 30 to 45 minutes for middle school and high school.
 There is also the possibility of multiple groups completing activities simultaneously.
-In such case, one group would be on the mobile lab while other groups are outside performing sampling or other experiments.
+In such a case, one group would be on the mobile lab while other groups are outside performing sampling or other experiments.

 • Arrive with the mobile lab and mix of professors and college students

 • Provide guidance ahead of time to the teachers to ensure the curriculum is aligned